Community Connectors (East Sussex)

 Community Connectors work in partnership with GPs in Hastings, Rother, Eastbourne, Seaford and Hailsham to help people access local services and activities that can help their health and wellbeing.
 In addition to direct referrals from GPs we also accept self-referrals, please see further information below on how to refer.

-To best protect the safety of our clients and staff, we changed the way support was provided by our service from March and in place of clinic-based and face-to-face support, our teams have been supporting clients over the phone and through online means.
+Due to the Covid restrictions and to best protect the safety of our clients and staff, we have changed the way support is provided by our service and in place of clinic-based and face-to-face support, our staff have primarily been supporting clients over the phone and through online means.

 In the meantime, if you have any urgent questions about your support, or have a new enquiry about our service, please contact us via phone or email using the contact details at the bottom of this page.